tobyweston/blog/source/_posts/2012-03-28-never-assert-against-exception-messages.markdown

 ### UI Boundary

 A user probably isn't interested in seeing details of the majority of your exceptions.
 For public facing web apps, its a pretty poor show if somebody sees a stack trace in thier browser.
-For arguments sake though, lets use a `SessionExpiredException` as our example.
+For this example, we'll use a `SessionExpiredException` as our example.

 For the _when_, most web UI frameworks have a convient mechanism.
 For example, in the servlet space, you can declaratively configure a page to be displayed based on an exception type.